-Responsible Officer Response The petition was tabled at the Council Meeting on Monday 29 November 2021.
-Consultation and engagement concerning the draft Dandenong Community Hub concept plans.
-During this period: 275 between from Monday 25 September to Monday 25 October 2021 to seek feedback on the draft concept plans.
-During this period: Council's online 'Have your say' consultation portal received 49 respondents.
-Council's online 'Have your say' respondents.
-Three community workshops where received 49 respondents.
-Three community workshops where held online involving 17 participants.
-Out consultation conducted 16 interviews.
-And met with 2 Advisory Community witchen on the ground floor.
-Provision of the proposed community witchen and support facilities on the first floor.
-Relocation of Maternal and Child Hoor.
-Relocation of Maternal and Child Hoor.
-Relocation of antipation of an interval and support floor and support facilities on the first floor.
-Provision of a niternal upstairs foor.
-Provision of an internal upstairs foor and and departing parents.
+Date Received Petition Text (Prayer) No. of Petitioner s Status Responsible Officer Response The petition was tabled at the Council Meeting on Monday 29 November 2021.
+Consultation and engagement concerning the draft Dandenong Community Hub concept design was undertaken from Monday 27 September to Monday 25 October 2021 to seek feedback on the Council's online 'Have your say' consultation portal received 49 respondents via email. • Three community workshops where held online involving 17 THIS PAGE HAS BEEN INTENTIONALLY LEFT BLANK participants.
+Our consultation conducted 16 interviews.
+And met with 2 Advisory Committees of Council Based on this consultation feedback, amendments were made to the concept desires and include: Enlarging the proposed community kitchen on the ground floor Doctriging of storage in community meeting rooms Relocation of Maternal and Child Health to the ground floor - to improve childcare and kindergarten facilities on the first floor.
+Relocation of early years kitchen and support facilities on the first floor Provision of an internal upstairs foyer for traffic control for arriving and departing parents.

-Status

-No. of Petitioner s

-Petition Text (Prayer) THIS PAGE HAS BEEN INTENTIONALLY LEFT BLANK

-Date Received